D-VHS: Design

 Monthly rental fees to cable, TiVo, and satellite were also less with D-VHS.

-The only PAL D-VHS model sold in Europe was the JVC HM-DR10000, also sold as the Philips VR-20D, and was standard definition only.
+The only PAL D-VHS model sold in Europe was the JVC HM-DR10000; also sold as the Philips VR-20D, it was standard definition only.
 This model was not a bitstream recorder, although it did have a FireWire input.
 Instead it is best thought of as a digital recorder for traditional analog inputs such as domestic analog TV and digiboxes for digital broadcasts.
-The deck was able to record D-VHS signals onto S-VHS tapes, which made it a cost-effective source of high quality domestic recordings (the US version also allows use of cheaper S-VHS media).
+The deck was able to record D-VHS signals onto S-VHS tapes.
+This made it a cost-effective source of high quality domestic recordings.
+The US version also allows use of cheaper S-VHS media.
 Pictures were noticeably superior to S-VHS and were essentially transparent when compared to an off-air source.
 Using the LS3 mode, approximately 17.25 hours of digital video could be stored on a S-VHS E-240.
 The deck's biggest shortcomings were the lack of a DV output and, perhaps more crucially, the lack of RGB input via the SCART connector.
 NTSC versions had component video outputs.